kebasaa/pyucache/Readme.md

 ## How to Cite

 Jonathan D. Muller.
-(2023). pyucache: Python script to interface with the μCache AT-100 datalogger through Bluetooth LE.
+(2023). pyucache: Python script to interface with the Apogee μCache AT-100 datalogger through Bluetooth LE.
 DOI: 10.5281/zenodo.4117838  (URL:
 <https://doi.org/10.5281/zenodo.4117838>), Python notebook

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4117838.svg)](https://doi.org/10.5281/zenodo.4117838)

 ## License

-This software is distributed under the GNU GPL version 3
+This software is distributed under the GNU GPL version 3.

+**IMPORTANT NOTE:** The API documentation is copyrighted by Apogee Instruments, and not under the license above.